simplymichael/smart-form-validator/README.md

 Otherwise it should return `false`.

 ### Registering validators
-After creating a validator, we must register it with the `addValidator(name, validator, meta)` method of the `SmartFormValidator` instance.
+After creating a validator, we must register it with the `addValidator` method of the `SmartFormValidator` instance.

-`addValidator` takes three arguments:
+`addValidator` takes three ordered arguments:
 - **`name` {String} (required):** an arbitrary string that can serve as a unique name for the validator.
 - **`validator` {Function} (required):** the validator function itself.
 - **`meta` {Object} (optional):** an object that holds meta information about the validator.